 Turkey vulture is a type of vulture whose head and color just happened to look like wild turkey.
-They are frequently seen in San Jose and its surrounding wilderness, slowly soaring and gliding on low altitude.
-Their V-shaped soaring pose with occasional wobble is rather unique, so it is easy to identify them.
+I frequently see them in San Jose and its surrounding wilderness, slowly soaring and gliding on low altitude.
+Their V-shaped pose with occasional wobble is rather unique, so it is easy to identify them.

 Design